pseudopulse/ChaoticSkills/README.md

 Pathosis (Passive) - Attacks that apply poison instead apply Pathosis.
 Targets afflicted with Pathosis share damage taken with the nearby afflicted.
 7.5s duration

 # Changelog
+## 1.7.5
+- added Flamerang as an alternate primary for Artificer
+## 1.7.0
+- added Feign as an alternate utility for Bandit
+- aded Phantom Strike as an alternate primary for Mercenary
+- added Heat Flush as an alternate primary/misc for MUL-T
 ## 1.6.2
 - changed TR-80 Sniper Turret to fire a single, more powerful shot at a much larger range
 - fixed Barrage getting canceled early by other skills and itself